giellalt/giellalt.github.io/infra/GettingStarted.md

 check out the required parts for working with a single or a few languages.

-## b.
+### b.
 Download documentation files
-Option (b) is actually only needed for people working at or for Divvun or Giellatekno.
+Option (b) is probably only needed for people working at or for Divvun or Giellatekno.

-[Check out](/tools/docu-svn-user.html) our svn repository, then run `$GTHOME/gt/script/gtsetup.sh` - this gives you everything but is quite big, more than 3.5Gb in download size, and twice as much on your hard-disk.
+[Check out](/tools/docu-svn-user.html) our svn repository, then run `$GTHOME/gt/script/gtsetup.sh` - this gives you everything but is quite big, more than 3.5Gb in download size, and it requires twice as much space on your hard-disk.

-## c.
+### c.
 Setup on a multiuser server
 *Option (c) is relevant only to system administrators*